upcvqa/final/README.md

   <img src="images/harley.jpg" width="400" />
 </p>

 Sample on the left is a fail but a nice one: the model does not give the right answer (`butt`) but the vision channel seems to have taken control and identified whose butts are these (`elephant`).
+We could also argue if this is really a miss as `trunk`-which is butt in slang- is the second most probable answer.

 Sample on the right is a hit and also a nice one as the correct answer (`horse`) is well hidden in the background, behind the shiny Harley.

 <p float="left">
   <img src="images/c1.jpeg" width="200" />